ricardofmp/ricardofmp.github.io/_posts/Mal-Document/2022-07-25-lokibotpdf.md

  - Follow object referencing to find the goal.

-If you use peepdf.py and found that it has /EmbeddedFiles, starts with the object where is /EmbeddedFiles belongs.
+If you use peepdf.py and found that it has /EmbeddedFiles, start analyzing the object where is /EmbeddedFiles belongs to.

 If you find /FlateDecode, go and try to analyze it which decodes stream.